15 SMART Goals Examples for Kids

 “I will practice playing my instrument for at least 20 minutes per day over the summer and memorize five songs by heart so I can make the band team.”

-S: This child plans to practice playing their instrument of choice for 20 minutes a day over the summer because he wants to be a part of the band for the upcoming year.
+S: This child plans to practice playing their instrument of choice for 20 minutes a day over the summer because he wants to join the band for the upcoming year.

 M: This goal can be measured throughout the summer by timing his practices and counting the number of songs this child learns to play by heart.